Dark days: Experts fear the holidays will fuel the US crisis

 “We have a big problem,” Fauci told The Washington Post.
 “Look at the numbers — the numbers are really quite dramatic.”

-The virus has taken more than 327,000 lives in the U.S., with the nation repeatedly recording over 3,000 deaths per day over the past two weeks.
+The virus has taken more than 327,000 lives in the U.S., with over 3,000 deaths per day repeatedly recorded over the past two weeks.

+“We’re in a very very difficult situation right now.
+People are just not paying attention to public health guidelines, and the evidence for that is in the number of people traveling for the Christmas holiday,” said Dr. Lee Harrison, a professor of medicine and epidemiology at the University of Pittsburgh.

 Americans have high hopes for vaccines — officials had promised that some 20 million people would be vaccinated by year’s end.
 But as of Wednesday, about 1.1 million Americans had received the first dose of the two-dose inoculations, yet another disappointment in a year of many.

 The first COVID-19 case in California was confirmed Jan.
-25. It took 292 days to get to 1 million confirmed infections on Nov.
+25. It took 292 days to reach 1 million cases on Nov.
 11. It took 44 days to get to the next million.

 “Watching them suffer is hard,” said Melanie LaMadrid, a nurse at Providence Holy Cross Medical Center in Los Angeles’ San Fernando Valley.